ripple/xrpldotorg-redocly-migration-poc/developer-portal/docs/concepts/understanding-xrpl/xrpl/ledger-structure.md

 The XRP Ledger is a block chain system, linking immutable data blocks in a meaningful sequence.
 This topic examines the data blocks that make up the XRPL block chain.

+The XRP Ledger processes transactions in blocks called *ledger versions*.
+Each ledger version contains state data, a transaction set, and metadata.

+The main job of the XRP Ledger Consensus Protocol is to agree on a set of transactions to apply to the previous ledger, apply them in a well defined order, then confirm that all validators get the same results.
+When this happens successfully, a ledger version is considered _validated_, and final.
+From there, the process continues by building the next ledger version.

 [![Ledger Version](../../../img/ledger.png)](../../../img/ledger.png)

 Each data block in the XRPL chain is a *ledger version*.
 A ledger version is comprised of the following elements.

-The *sequence number* identifies the ledger version position in the chain at the time of its validation.
+The *ledger index* identifies the ledger version position in the chain at the time of its validation.
+It builds on the version with an index that is one lower, back to the starting point known as the _genesis ledger_.
+This forms a public history of all transactions and results.

 [![Sequence Number](../../../img/ledger1-sequence-number.png)](../../../img/ledger1-sequence-number.png)